 Bad Faith Warning Signs

-- The insurer delays, undervalues, or denies payment without a reasonable basis for its delay, undervaluation, or denial.
+- The insurer delays, undervalues, or denies payment without a valid reason

-- Failure of insurer to acknowledge and reply promptly upon notification of a claim.
+- The insurer fails to acknowledge and reply promptly upon notification of a claim.

-- Failure of insurer to affirm or deny coverage of claims within a reasonable time upon receipt of claim and/or proofs of loss.
+- he insurer fails to affirm or deny coverage of claims within a reasonable time upon receipt of claim and/or proofs of loss.

-- The insurer attempts to settle a claim for less than what you are entitled or attempts to substantially diminish a claim requiring an insured to initiate litigation.
+- The insurer trys to settle a claim for less than what is fairly owed or attempts to substantially diminish a claim requiring an insured to initiate litigation.

 - The insurer requests a release.

-- The insurer fails to promptly provide reasonable explanation and basis when denying or making a compromise offer of claim settlement.
+- The insurer fails to provide reasonable explanation for denying a claim

-You should also ask the claims adjuster to provide written documentation stating the reasons for his or her actions.
-If the claims adjuster refuses to comply with your request for documentation, you should send the insurance company a letter via certified mail, return receipt requested.
+If you’ve filed a claim and it has been denied request that the claims adjuster provide written documentation stating the reasons for his or her actions.
+If the claims adjuster refuses to comply with your request for documentation, you should send the insurance company a letter via certified mail requesting it.

 Need Help With Your Hurricane Insurance Claim?

-Whether you are getting ready to make your claim for damage, or have already reported your claim, contacting Danahy & Murray could help you avoid forfeiting insurance coverage rightfully yours, or accepting less than what you are owed for all your insured losses.
+If you have already reported your claim, contacting Danahy & Murray could help you avoid forfeiting insurance coverage rightfully yours, or accepting less than what you are owed for all your insured losses.
 Contact us online or by calling 813-940-1500 for a free case review.